 Scientific name for banana: Many of us see bananas as a simple, everyday snack, but only a few know about their history and precise scientific classification.
 However, knowing their botanical name can help us learn more about their family and how they fit in with other plants around the world.
-More importantly, it is a key to understanding where they came from and how they work.
-In fact, according to a recent report by the World Bank, over 100 million tons of bananas are produced each year.
+It is also a key to understanding where banana came from and how they grow.
+According to a recent report by the World Bank, over 100 million tons of bananas are produced each year.
 No doubt they are a staple food for millions of people worldwide.
 Let’s peel back the layers and learn all about the banana’s scientific name.

 The scientific name for the banana is primarily Musa sapientum for the sweet dessert banana and Musa paradisiaca for the plantain.
 Carl Linnaeus, a Swedish botanist, came up with this two-part naming system called binomial nomenclature.